Reason’s why Valero Energy Corporation (VLO) is an asset to your trade with current Target Price of $107.00

 Price records that include history of low and high prices in the period of 52 weeks can tell a lot about the stock’s existing status and the future performance.
-Presently, Valero Energy Corporation shares are logging -38.14% during the 52-week period from high price, and 3.85% higher than the lowest price point for the same timeframe.
-The stock’s price range for the 52-week period managed to maintain the performance between $60.75 and $101.99.
+Presently, Valero Energy Corporation shares are logging -56.90% during the 52-week period from high price, and -17.88% lower than the lowest price point for the same timeframe.
+The stock’s price range for the 52-week period managed to maintain the performance between $53.53 and $101.99.

 Valero Energy Corporation (VLO) in the eye of market guru’s